TIPS Explained: Your Inflation Shield in 2026

 - TIPS are best held in tax-advantaged accounts like IRAs or 401(k)s to avoid phantom income taxation on inflation adjustments.

-TIPS are a special class of Treasury securities whose principal adjusts with inflation.
-Unlike conventional Treasuries that pay a fixed coupon on a fixed face value, TIPS pay a fixed coupon on a principal that grows (or shrinks) with the Consumer Price Index.
-The result: your real purchasing power is preserved regardless of what inflation does.
-As of March 2026, the 10-year TIPS real yield sits at 1.82% — meaning you're guaranteed a 1.82% return above whatever inflation turns out to be over the next decade.
+TIPS are the U.S. government's answer to inflation uncertainty: a special class of Treasury securities whose principal adjusts with the CPI.
+Unlike conventional Treasuries that pay a fixed coupon on a fixed face value, TIPS pay a fixed coupon on a principal that grows (or shrinks) with inflation.
+At a 1.896% real yield, you're guaranteed nearly 2% above whatever inflation turns out to be over the next decade — a genuine real return with zero credit risk.

 How TIPS Actually Work

-Here's the mechanics.
-Say you buy a $1,000 TIPS bond with a 1% coupon.
+The mechanics: buy a $1,000 TIPS bond with a 1% coupon.
 If CPI rises 3% over the first year, your principal adjusts to $1,030.
 Your 1% coupon is now paid on $1,030, giving you $10.30 instead of $10.
 The next year, if CPI rises another 2%, your principal becomes $1,050.60, and your coupon payment rises accordingly.

 At maturity, you receive the greater of the adjusted principal or the original $1,000 face value — so you're protected against deflation too.
 This deflation floor is one of TIPS' underappreciated features.